Klutix/React-Github-API-Integration-DEMO/README.md

 ```bash
 npm install axios
 ```
-and axious will begin installing.
+and axios will begin installing.

 At this point you should have all the nessasry requirements to run the project.
 Navigate into project name of the folder you started. replace the src folder with src folder you cloned in the directory.

-Now in cmd enter in..
+Now in src folder directory in cmd enter in..
 ```bash
 npm start
 ```